cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 Click _run_.
 This will compile and execute your C program in the cloud and then display the output on the right.

+We will be using Repl.it throughout the course.
+We strongly encourage students to experiment with Repl.it frequently.
+The best way to truly understand computer systems programming with C and C++ is to actually write programs, and the easiest way to write C and C++ programs is to just use Repl.it!

 !!! note "To-Do On Your Own"

     Change the value of `b` to 15.
 Recompile and execute your C program.